WitKurowski/FindMyPharmacy/README.md

 Other areas of improvements:
 - Pulling the default set of pharmacies from a local JSON file rather than hard-coding the IDs of the handful of needed pharmacies.
-- Saving of orders in persistent storage instead of in-memory
+- Saving of orders in persistent storage instead of in-memory.
-- There are opportunities for concurrent network calls for independent sets of objects that could be handled by Kotlin Coroutines, although this would require further setup of dependency injection logic with coroutine dispatchers
+- There are opportunities for concurrent network calls for independent sets of objects that could be handled by Kotlin Coroutines, although this would require further setup of dependency injection logic with coroutine dispatchers.
 - Adding a way to quickly scroll through the medication list by first letter as the Android Contacts app does would be nice, and allowing the user to do a keyword search would be even better.
 - If the user was paying for the medications being ordered, having an intermediary verification screen that shows just the selected medications would be helpful.
+- Adding unit tests for other layers of the app, such as for the repository classes.
 - The colors of the FAB and menu icons are not optimized for the rest of the color scheme.